sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 [OPTION BEGIN [Windows]]

 1. To use the SDK to generate a mobile development kit client, the first step is to setup the SDK to create a client.
-Unzip `MDKClient_SDK.zip` if it is not already extracted.
+Unzip `MDKClient_SDK` if it is not already extracted.

     !![MDK](img_2.3.png)